 Have you ever wondered how to measure band saw tires?
 The answer is easier than you think.
-All you need is a measuring tape, and the correct measurements will be easy as pie!
+All you need is a tape measure, and getting the right measurements is a snap!

-The article explains that there are two ways that people usually measure tires for bandsaws: with a ruler or by using a tire width gauge.
-It also explains what each measurement means and why it’s important.
-One question it answers is, “what does ‘O’ (from an inch) mean?”
-Well, one O equals 2.54 centimeters which convert from inches to millimeters.
+The article explains that there are two ways to measure tires for band saws: with a ruler or with a tire width gage.
+It also explains what each measurement means and why they are important.
+One question he answers is, “What does ‘O’ (of an inch) mean?”
+Well, one O equals 2.54 centimeters, which is converted from inches to millimeters.

 Why measuring bandsaw tires?

 The size of the tire depends on the wheel size.
 We measure band saw tires because they need replacement when they wear out.
 A band saw consists of two wheels that make it operate, and these wheels are protected by a tire so that they do not damage the saw blade.
 Measuring band saw tires helps you fit your saw with the right band saw tire size.

 The tire size is specific to the band saw you are using.
 You cannot buy a random tire of any size to use on your bandsaw machine.
 Band saws are measured when your band saw is operating unevenly.
 It might also have cracks hence the need to measure your tires.
 Tires are measured so that you keep an extra one.